LewGoesB00M/CMP6200/readme.md

 - pdfminer-six >= 20240706
 - pypdf >= 5.2.0
 - streamlit >= 1.42.2
+- deepeval >= 2.6.4 **(Optional, only needed for the unrelated Evaluation script)**

-It is worth noting that the package manager used was UV rather than other conventional managers like Pip or Conda.
+It is worth noting that the package manager I used was UV rather than other conventional managers like Pip or Conda.
+I checked compatibility with
+Pip and confirmed that the project will build successfully using it, though it took around 5 minutes to install every package, unlike UV which does so within seconds.
+I have not tested with Conda.
 Therefore, if issues should arise if you use one of these managers, I would recommend using UV as I have.
-As such, both a requirements.txt and a pyproject.toml are present.
+As such, both a `requirements.txt` (for Pip usage) and a `pyproject.toml` (for UV usage) are present.

+To install with UV, simply run `uv sync` from within the same directory as the pyproject.toml file.

+To install with Pip, I would first recommend creating a virtual environment with `python -m venv .venv`, activating the environment, and then running `pip install -r requirements.txt` from within the same directory as that file.